nutechsoftware/AlarmDecoder-IoT/README.md

 If enabled the daemon will allow update of files on the attached uSD card.
 This allows for update of HTML or configuration settings from a secure host on the local network.
 To secure the FTP daemon the ACL needs to be configured to allow limited access to this service.

 This daemon only supports one command and control connection at a time.
 Be sure to disable or limit the client used to a single connection or the client may appear to stall or timeout.

+- Implementation notes:
+  - root folder contains two virtual paths.
+    * /spiffs
+      - The spiffs partition. spiffs does not allow sub folders and has limits on file names.
+    * /sdcard
+      - The first fat32 partition on a uSD card if available and connected
+  - Basic commands to rename, remove, upload, and dowloand files on the spiffs partition and attached uSD.

 ####  5.8.1. <a name='configuration-for-ftp-server'></a>Configuration for ftp server
 - ```ftpd {sub command} {arg}```